 My ex has a new kid with her new spouse.
 She no longer works full time hours and claims she has to stay home to care for their kid, thus wants more child support from me.
 Should she be granted an increase in child support from me because she is not working to take care of her new kid?

 In the area of child support, it's possible that child support could increase, but the circumstances of each case are unique.
 Quitting a job could mean that the court would impute income to the other parent, but that is not automatically done.
-Objecting to the request and being prepared for court...Read more »
+Objecting to the request and being prepared for...Read more »

 You may need to explore filing for assistance from the district attorney's office.
 More facts are required to provide a thorough analysis.
 Although the case is open, nothing is mentioned about what type of orders are in effect, if any, other than the automatic temporary restraining orders.
-You may...Read more »
+You...Read more »

 There may be a change of circumstances that allows you to file to modify child custody and visitation and child support.
 The details need to be explored prior to filing with a local family law attorney.
 More facts are required to provide a thorough analysis.
 However, you may be able to file to...Read more »

 Children can express an interest in which parent they want to live with.
 Judges make the final decision.
 These situations with teenagers require a comprehensive analysis.
-In general, the older children get, they start obtaining more of a preference with the parent they want to be with if they don't...Read more »
+In general, the older children get, they start obtaining more of a preference with the parent they want to be with if they...Read more »